Bug #21569

 To be precise: if you have the DB in utf-8 the content will be truncated at the first byte that is invalid in utf8.

-Updated by Bernhard Kraft over 3 years ago
+Updated by Bernhard Kraft almost 15 years ago

 What exactly do you mean by having the DB in utf-8.
 Today I tried setting the collation of a database to utf-8 and also the collation of tables, but for some reason I could not reproduce the this case.
 I know it happens, but I would like to know under which circumstances.